SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app-kyma.md

 ## Content

-1. If you are using SAP BTP, Cloud Foundry runtime, open SAP Business Applicaiton Studio for development and if you are using SAP BTP, Kyma runtime, open Visual Studio Code for development.
+1. Open Visual Studio Code.

 2. Navigate to the project's root folder of the Incident Management application.